Anoncheg1/pinyin-isearch/README.md

 - white spaces are ignored between syllables
 - tone required only in first syllable in text: Zhēn de ma

+# Known issues
+it jumps from original position when you enter characters.
+(TODO will be fixed soon.)

 # install
 copy file to ~/.emacs.d/contrib/pinyin-isearch.el